What is Internet Freedom for McHenry County?

-A. One benefit other communities has seen is an added 3.1% ($5,000) value added to their property.
-Imagine actually raising the value of your investment with a community resource you can use now and enjoy in profits later.
+A. One benefit other communities have seen is an added 3.1% ($5,000) value-added to their property.
+Imagine actually raising your investment value with a community resource you can use now and enjoy in profits later.
 Read the Fiber and Broadband Association study findings here.

-A. Fiber creates local jobs by encouraging businesses to move in to the area and by encouraging people to work from home.
-The fastest growing source of new business in the telecommute/virtual space.
+A. Fiber-optics creates local jobs by encouraging businesses to move into the area and encourage people to work from home.
+The fastest-growing source of new business in the telecommute/virtual space.
 That means more payroll taxes paid and less traffic congestion for our streets.
-This also mean vacant properties are more attractive to other businesses looking to move into our community near a commuter airport, major highway, and with a stable, community atmosphere.
+This also means vacant properties are more attractive to other businesses looking to move into our community near a commuter airport, major highway, and a stable, community atmosphere.

 I use Internet primarily from my smart phone, not my home computer.
 How will this benefit me?

-Bandwidth needs are growing at an exponential pace; other technologies (wireless (4G, 5G, etc), DSL, etc.) cannot keep up.
+Bandwidth needs are growing at an exponential pace; other technologies (wireless (4G, 5G (See our 5G Deep Dive for more information, etc.), DSL, etc.) cannot keep up.
 We are already far behind and can only move forward through an infrastructure upgrade with the strong reliability and longevity fiber provides.